daniilidis-group/grasp_multicam/content/sensors/_index.md

 	- driver library version: libroyale-3.7.0.0-LINUX-x86-64Bit

-## Falcon 250 (hand carried)
+## Falcon 250 (hand carried) <a name="falcon_250_rig"/></a>

 ### Overview
 This sensor suite is mounted on a Falcon 250 quad rotor.
-The core piece is an integrated sensing device, the Open Vision Computer (OVC), version 1.
+A laptop is attached via a Cat6 cable to collect the data on the laptop.
+The core piece of the Falcon 250 is an integrated sensing device, the Open Vision Computer (OVC), version 1.
 It consists of an NVidia TX2, modified to obtain camera images directly via PCIe lanes from an FPGA that has two synchronized stereo cameras and an IMU attached.
 For depth measurement, either a